psanse/BitGraph/graph/readme.md

 OTHERS
 -------------------------------

-Basic functionality also in GRAPH includes sorting, subgraph degree and support,  random generation, subgraph generation,  density, weights on edges and vertices and many others.
+Basic functionality in GRAPH includes sorting, subgraph degree and support,  random generation, subgraph generation,  density, weights on edges and vertices and many others.

 COMPATIBILITY
 -------------------------------

 GRAPH has been tested in Windows 64-bit OS and Linux OS.
-Please note that a 64-bit OS is mandatory because of the BITSCAN dependency.
+Note that a 64-bit OS is mandatory because of the BITSCAN dependency.

 Acknowledgements
 -------------------------------